 My pumpkin spice macarons recipe has a cleanup rating of a 4.
 This is standard for many macaron recipes, as they require one mixing bowl for the batter and one for the buttercream, along with mixer attachments and spatulas.
-You can easily cut down on the dishes by combining a few ingredients into the same bowl.
+You can easily cut down on the dishes by combining a few ingredients into the same bowl (the pumpkin puree and spices).
 As long as the ingredients are added to the recipe at the same time, there’s no need to wash three little bowls when one would do.

 Pumpkin Spice Macarons Recipe